RickStrahl/BlogPosts/2019-09/WPF-Window-Closing-Errors/WpfWindowClosingErrors.md

 This solution is hacky, but it seems to work well.
 Initially I thought it was going to be difficult to handle the out of band logic of prompting for confirmation on open documents but due to the easy way you can use Dispatchers that really isn't an issue - you can just throw those operations onto an out of band dispatcher operation and it just works.
 Nice.

 ## Proof's in the Pudding
 The change has been running in Markdown Monster for a couple of weeks now and and since implementation the errors in the logs have disappeared for the new versions.
-Big improvement and a much cleaner log although I see plenty of the errors from previous versions.
+Big improvement and a much cleaner log although I see plenty of the errors from previous versions but that will rollof soon.

 ## Summary
 This is an edge case error and workaround, but it's common enough based on the number of questions I've seen in regards to this error message while tracking this down.
 The solution is pretty simple once you understand the problem and how to offload the `OnClosing()` logic via out of band operation on a Dispatcher.